DominiqueMakowski/DominiqueMakowski.github.io/content/post/2023-02-07-cypherscomplex/index.md

 <figure>
   <img src="cypher.gif" alt="Cypher"/>
-  <figcaption><i>"You know..
+  <figcaption><i>"You know...
 I know this steak doesn't exist.
 I know that when I put it in my mouth; the Matrix is telling my brain that it is juicy, and delicious.
-After nine years.. you know what I realize?
+After nine years... you know what I realize?
 Ignorance is bliss."</i></figcaption>
 </figure>

 From a scientific perspective, the latter part can find some echo in the down-regulatory effect of [**fictional reappraisal**](https://link.springer.com/article/10.3758/s13415-018-00681-0).
 In a few studies, we showed that believing that a stimulus is "fictional" (not real) dampens our emotional state. [**Tucciarelli et al. (2023)**](https://www.sciencedirect.com/science/article/pii/S2589004222017138?via%3Dihub) also showed that the simple knowledge that a set of images of faces contains AI-generated images decreased the perceived trustworthiness of all the faces.
 These results suggest that being aware that the causes of our experience (the events and stimuli) are fictional can be a barrier to enjoyment and engagement.
 And yet, the desire to supplant reality with a fictional world can be found in real life.